-THIS GRANT AGREEMENT ("Agreement") is entered into on 06/30/2020 ("Effective Date") by and between the State of California, Office of Statewide Health Planning and Development (hereinafter "OSHPD") and <<Contractor>> (collectively the "Grantee").
+THIS GRANT AGREEMENT ("Agreement") is entered into on [Agreement Start Date] ("Effective Date") by and between the State of California, Office of Statewide Health Planning and Development (hereinafter "OSHPD") and [Contractor Name], [Program Name] [Specialty] (collectively the "Grantee").

-WHEREAS, OSHPD is authorized by Song-Brown Health Care Workforce Training Act, Section 128225 to issue grants for the purpose of supporting programs that train family and primary care physicians, osteopathic family physicians, primary care physician assistants, registered nurses and primary care nurse practitioners to provide needed services in areas of unmet need within the state.
+WHEREAS, OSHPD is authorized by Song-Brown Health Care Workforce Training Act, Section 128225 to issue grants for the purpose of supporting programs that train family and primary care physicians, osteopathic family physicians, primary care physician's assistants, registered nurses and primary care nurse practitioners to provide needed services in areas of unmet need within the state.

-WHEREAS Grantee applied to participate in the Song-Brown Health Care Workforce Training Program, by submitting an application in response to the 2019 Song-Brown FNP/PA Capitation Application.
+WHEREAS Grantee applied to participate in the Song-Brown Health Care Workforce Training Program, by submitting an application in response to the [Application Year] Song-Brown Primary Care Residency Application.